-The District of Columbia's Motor Carrier Safety Assistance Program's mission at the Metropolitan Police Department (MPD) is aimed at enhancing highway safety by preventing Commercial Motor Vehicle (CMV) related crashes and ensuring safe, secure transportation of people and property by CMVs on highways.
+The District of Columbia's Motor Carrier Safety Assistance Program's mission at the Metropolitan Police Department (MPD) is aimed at enhancing highway safety by preventing Commercial Motor Vehicle (CMV) related crashes and ensuring safe, secure transportation of people and property by CMVs on roads.

-MPD manages its regular law enforcement duties in the District of Columbia.
-However, MPD is committed to achieving a set goal to reduce large truck and bus-related crashes and fatalities by 2% compared to the previous year.
-From the District Department of Transportation (DDOT) and Howard University's Traffic Safety Statistics Report, an average of 3 fatalities per year was identified between 2015 and 2017 in the District of Columbia (DC).
-Therefore, the District plans to reduce that number by approximately 70% (2 fatalities) for the next fiscal year.

-From previous years, the fatality rate in the District has been consistently low.
-However, it is important to note that MPD will continue to work on reducing fatalities and their possible causes in the hope of producing meaningful and measurable results.
-Thus, activities such as strike forces, and other motorcoach safety initiatives such as Out-Of-Service (OOS) orders will be implemented.
+MPD manages its regular law enforcement duties in the District of Columbia (DC) and is committed to achieving a set goal to reduce large truck and bus-related crashes and fatalities to zero.
+From the District Department of Transportation (DDOT) and Howard University's Traffic Safety Statistics Report, an average of 2 fatalities per year were identified between 2016 and 2018 in the DC.
+Despite the fact that the fatality rate in the District has been consistently low, it is important to note that MPD will continue to work on reducing fatalities and their possible causes in the hope of producing meaningful and measurable results.
+Thus, activities such as strike forces, and other motorcoach safety initiatives will be implemented.